Kmac5000/PWAtextEditor/README.md

 ---

-Simple text editor that can be used offline.
+Simple text editor that can saved as a Progressive Web App for use offline.

 [Link to Live Application](https://desolate-brushlands-55244.herokuapp.com/)